 No. Summary of Submission Administration Comment Recommendation 101 and watch the destruction of this beautiful environment when they have paid such a high price both financially and personally.
 In addition, the destruction of forests and bushland is having a huge impact on native animals.
 To destroy this bushland would be detrimental to this ecosystem and for the City of Wanneroo to allow this would be a huge biodiversity loss and would question the City's integrity and commitment to sustaining important ecosystems which can never be replaced.
 Indeed, such a large loss of flora and fauna would have negative effects on the community's mental health, the area's temperature regulation, water retention, soil health, and biodiversity.
-I agree with the Friends of East Wanneroo's proposal to amend the plan to retain 95% of lot 5 and lot 2 bushland, adding natural pathways to enhance resident interaction and maintain ecological benefits.
+I agree with the Friends of East Wanneroo's proposal to amend the plan to reatin 95% of lot 5 and lot 2 bushland, adding natural pathways to enhance resident interaction and maintain ecological benefits.
 Issue Two: Lack of Usable Parks and Green Spaces Currently, there are insufficient quality parks and green spaces, particularly on the eastern side of Banksia Grove and across East Wanneroo.
 This lack of open spaces significantly reduces the community's quality of life.
 There are a lack of spaces for outdoor activities and events and inadequate regional parks and the solution provided by the developer has not provided an adequate solution to this issue.
-A solution would be to create East Wanneroo's first regional park by reallocating smaller park spaces, linking it to Lot 5's bushland and a primary school playing field to benefit the whole community and attract events, in line with the Friends of East Wanneroo's proposal.
-Issue Three: Lack of Facilities and Appropriate Zoning Additionally, there are insufficient community facilities, lack of amenities and services, poor zoning favouring corporate interests over resident needs.
+A solution would be to create East Wanneroo's first regional park by reallocating smaller park spaces, linking it to Lot 5's bushland and a primary school playing field to benefit the whole community facilities, lack of amenities and services, poor zoning favouring corporate interests over resident needs.
 This impacts both physical and mental health, causes a lack of youth engagement and thus a spread of crime issues.
-I am in agreement with the Friends of Wanneroo's proposal to develop facilities similar to Wanneroo Aquam Object
+I am in agreement with the Friends of Wanneroo's proposal to develop facilities similar to Wanneroo Aquamotion or Craigie Leisure Centre, add essential services and light commercial zoning to support local businesses, and provide a diverse range of block sizes.
+Final Comments The curre Object